 Chi Wara Headdress, Bambara, Mali

 According to Bamana popular folklore the Chi Wara is a mythological hero.
-He came down from heaven to teach people managing agricultural life.
+He came down from heaven to teach people how to manage agricultural life.
 In this way he ensured the survival of humanity.
-According to the legend the Chi Wara is a half antelope, half human.
+According to the legend the Chi Wara he is half antelope, half human.
 Dances performed in honour of the Chi Wara was originally a religious ceremony.
 Today the Chi Wara´s are carried to obtain a good harvest.

 Condition: This Chi-Wara carries clear signs of frequent use.
 Despite this it is in a very good condition.
 Apart from a few insect attacks in one of the horns and an elegantly designed metal repair in one of the ears, it appears primitively beautiful and artistically altogether.